Schnouki/spop/README.md

 - *scrobble:* scrobble your music to [LastFM][] or [LibreFM][] (requires [libsoup][])
 - *awesome:* keep an eye on your player in [Awesome][], an extremely powerful window manager
+- *mpris2:* support the [MPRIS2][] standard to control spopd like any other media player from your desktop or using the multimedia keys on your keyboard (work in progress)

 ## How to use
 1. Install [libspotify][] (preferably using your favorite package manager)